arnapou/gwbbcode/README.md

 ============
 This is Javascript stuff for Guildwars community forums/websites.

-It add the ability to see nice Guildwars builds on your website, with information on skill when you move the mouse on skills.
+It adds the ability to see nice Guildwars builds on your website, with information about the skill when you move the mouse on it.

 ![screen](/doc/screen.jpg)